nathanmorris107/eg-252-git-exercise-2014/README.md

 EG-252 Git Exercise
 ===================

-An exercise in using git.
+An assessed exercise which demonstrates that you have achieved basic competence in using Git for version control.
+See Lab 4 on Blackboard for the accompanying instructions.

 **This work was submitted for assessment by name (number) on date**